VMBlakelock/bouquetnblooms/README.md

 ### Devices tested

-On the final testing session the below devices was used to check if responsive, here is the outcome and notes.
+On the final testing session before deployment to Heroku the below device was used to check if responsive, here is the outcome and notes.

 Mobile:
-- No actual mobile device was tested on as the project is not deployed to Heroku.
+- Samsung A40 was tested on once deplyed to Heroku.
+However as there was no data stored in the postgress database and the UX was no longer available it was not responsive.

 Laptop:
 - Toshiba Satellite C850 - Outcome: All is responsive.
 The site works well via Goolge Chrome on this device - No issues.

+Please not this test was done before deploying to Heroku.
+Once Deployed to Heroku the site was no longer responsive.

 <hr>

 ## Evaluation

+- The site now deployed to Heroku looks terrible and does not work as a functional site.

+Before deployment to Heroku,
+- The project was working well locally via gitpod.
-- Overall the design and development of this site is suitable for viewing and searching only.
+- The overall design and development of this site was suitable for viewing and searching products only.
-- It has basic requirements of a functional website and meets only some the project criteria.
+- It has basic requirements of a functional website and met only some the project criteria.
 - Due to do external commitments and running out of time to continue to develop - many main features have been left out.
 The developer is aware of aspects that don't function as intended or are not added.
 - Most of the user stories where met, however the criteria of the project where not.
   In the future these can be looked into and implemented to allow for a fully functional backend site.